Just a few decades ago, type 2 diabetes in children or teenagers was considered extremely rare.

 By the mid-1990s, health professionals suddenly saw rates of diabetes in young people spiking in the United States — and other countries including Canada, Japan, Austria, the United Kingdom, and Germany.

-In this article, we’ll look at factors that significantly increase a young person’s risk of developing type 2 diabetes, the most common complications, best treatment options, and tips for prevention.
+In this article, we’ll look at factors that significantly increase a young person’s risk of developing type 2 diabetes, the most common complications, the best treatment options, and tips for prevention.

 Children & teens with the highest risk of developing type 2 diabetes